Rohithv07/Docker/README.md

 - `docker commit ` :- manual image generation

+- `docker build -f <filename> .` :- to run a dockerfile with some different name

 - `docker pull` :- pulls an image from registry

 - `docker push` :- pushes an image to registry